-The Evesham Municipal Utilities Authority Marlton, N.J. has combined a network of autodialers, programmable controllers, and remote sensors in an unusual way to come rup with a sophisticated, but low cost, alarm reporting capability for remote facilities in their water and wastewater system.
+The Evesham Municipal Utilities Authority, of Marlton, New Jersey, has combined a network of autodialers, programmable controllers, and remote sensors in an unusual way to come up with a sophisticated, but low cost, alarm reporting capability for remote facilities in their water and wastewater system.

 The Evesham system, which is under the direction of J. Robert Flynn, Executive Director, and Rocco J. Maiellano, Operations Manager, consists of their main treatment facility plus 10 remote potable water sites and 18 remote wastewater sites.
-The wastewater sites are standard lift stations while the potable water facilities include an assortment of wells, booster stations, and elevated storage tanks.
+The wastewater sites are standard lift stations and the potable water facilities include an assortment of wells, booster stations, and elevated storage tanks.

-Bill Weisman Essex Service Corporation Holland, P.A., served as the system integrator for the Evesham alarm monitoring and reporting system, which provides protection for the district when their offices are unattended during nights, weekends, and holidays.
+Bill Weisman, of the Essex Service Corporation, Holland, Pennsylvania, served as system integrator for the Evesham alarm monitoring and reporting system, which provides protection for the district when their offices are unattended during nights, weekends, and holidays.

-The alarm monitoring and reporting system consists of "Verbatim Gateway" Autodialer, RACO Manufacturing, Emeryville, CA, and a SLC-500 Programmable Controller, Allen Bradley Corp., Mequon, WI, for the potable water system and another identical autodialer and programmable controller programmable controller combination for the wastewater treatment system.
+The alarm monitoring and reporting system consists of a RACO Verbatim[®]Gateway Autodialer and Allen-Bradley SLC-500[TM] Programmable Controller combination for the potable water system and another identical autodialer and programmable controller combination for the wastewater treatment system.
 The autodialers and controllers are mounted on the main instrument panel in the treatment plant.

 At each of the remote stations, sensors monitor a variety of conditions including fire, power failure, high and low levels, pump operation, and intrusion.

 The station sensors report by tone telemetry to the programmable controllers at the main instrument panel via leased telephone lines.
-The programmable controllers, in turn, are connected to the autodialers.
+The SLC-500 programmable controllers, in turn, are connected to the Verbatim Gateway autodialers.